You are here

 - Equipment - A Microsoft Exchange resource that is used to manage scheduling of a shared piece of equipment such as a laptop, a projector or a piece of specialized hardware.

-If you are looking into utilizing a Resource Account to manage a shared resource or task in your area, look up and get in touch with your Responsibility Center Administrator to discuss the various options.
+If you are interested in using a Resource Account to manage a shared resource or task in your area, get in touch with your Responsibility Center Administrator to discuss the various options.
 In some cases, there may already be an account in place.